Gravity-Zero-o/PIV_data_conversion/README.md

 # PIV_data_conversion
-The speed at which the data recorded by the PIV is converted into a format that can be read by tecplot and a selected point is extracted
+1. Convert the data recorded by PIV device into a format that can be read by Tecplot software
+2. Extract the velocity in the x and y directions of a selected point